involodya/PyWebProject/README.md

 ## What is our project like
 Our project is a site on the topic of coronavirus.
-All users they are divided into verified and unverified.
+All users are divided into verified and unverified.
 Verification is performed by site administrators.
 The site itself consists of several sections:
 * Blog where verified users can add posts